 HOW Indigenous Solutions’ mission is to work in partnership with both metropolitan and regional charities, NGO’s, religious organisations and government agencies to assist with building safe and secure housing for those in vulnerable housing situations.

 Through the use of precision modular construction, HOW Indigenous Solutions can design and construct cost effective, modern and secure accommodation solutions to meet the diverse range of social housing needs and challenges throughout Australia.

 The HOW NanoPod was designed to be a safe, warm and secure temporary housing solution which could be installed individually or in small community configurations.

-Made from solid corten steel, the HOW NanoPod has a 25+ year life span and is intended to be stackable and relocatable
+Made from solid corten steel, the HOW NanoPod has a 25 year structural warranty and is intended to be stackable and relocatable Learn More